ed-digital/wp-theme-extras/docs/helpers/fetch.md

 ### Making multiple requests in parallel

-Fetch comes with a utility for writing parallel requests called `Fetch::multi`. multi captures all fetch calls inside it's callbacks and sends them once the function has ended.
+Fetch comes with a utility for writing parallel requests called `Fetch::multi`. multi captures all fetch calls inside it's callback and sends them once the function has ended.
 It returns all the fetch objects in an array

 ```php
 $requests = Fetch::multi(function () {